Insurance

 Product Overview

 Insurance in crypto usually looks like a subscription: you prepay a lump sum for a fixed term, hope nothing happens, and then repeat.
 FT Insurance takes a different path.
 It treats protection like a lending market.
 Instead of buying a block of coverage time, you open a position in a pool and pay a running premium only while you want protection.
-Capital providers supply the pool and earn those premiums; buyers "borrow" protection capacity and can scale it up or down in minutes.
+Capital providers supply the pool and accrue those premiums; buyers "borrow" protection capacity and can scale it up or down in minutes.
 The effect is a protection system that breathes with the market: liquidity flows in when returns are attractive, coverage grows where demand appears, and users can align what they pay with the risk they actually face.

 Protection as a market, not a contract